Foraged from the birch forests of Interior Alaska — never cultivated, never compromised.

 What is chaga?

-Every piece of chaga we sell is hand-harvested from wild birch trees in Interior Alaska, around our home base of Ester, AK.
-We harvest during the coldest months of the year when the chaga is most potent.
+Every piece of chaga we sell is hand-harvested from wild birch trees in Tanana Valley region of Interior Alaska.
+We harvest during the winter when the chaga is most potent.
 We never buy, resell, or import chaga from other regions.

-Simmer 1–2 chunks in 4 cups of water for 20–30 minutes.
-Don't boil it — a slow simmer extracts the water-soluble compounds without destroying them.
-You can re-use the same chunks 3–5 times.
-Store leftover tea in the fridge for up to a week.
+Simmer a chunk in a crockpot on low overnight for a deeper, darker brew.
+Don't boil chaga — a slow simmer extracts the water-soluble compounds without destroying them.
+You can re-use the same chunks 2-3 times in wrapped and kept in a freeer between bartches.
+One chunks make a full crockpot of tea and leftover tea can be stored in fridge for up to a week and later served hot or cold.

 Yes — we ship worldwide from Alaska.
 U.S. orders typically arrive in 3–5 business days.
 International shipping takes 7–14 business days depending on your country's customs processing.